emilya21/emilya21.github.io/_posts/2018-04-29-package-management.md

 # reinstall all those packages in your new location (this will take a while)
 install.packages(packages, .libPaths()[1])

-# check for packages you don't have now, probably those installed from Github
+# check for packages you don't have now, probably those from Github

 packages_compare <- function(old_path, new_path){
   old_packages <- list.files(old_path)